 - Export values or free alongside ship (f.a.s.) include costs for inland freight, insurance, and other charges incurred while delivering the commodity to the U.S. port of exportation, which are not attributable to the commodity’s farm production value.

 - The calculations using cash receipts preclude the ability to provide information on the countries of destination for each State’s exports.

 - There is no similar estimation method for imports at the State level.

 Although several methods for estimating export values by State are available, with varying levels of sophistication, no methods provide a direct measure of actual export value.
 Each method has its own weaknesses when allocating export earnings by State because tracing products back to their original farm of production is difficult, whether in raw or processed form.

 Comparing State Trade by Country of Origin and Destination and State Exports, Cash Receipts Estimates

-State Trade by Country of Origin and Destination values are compiled using the U.S. Department of Commerce, Bureau of the Census State Data Series.
+State Trade by Country of Origin and Destination values are compiled using the U.S. Department of Commerce, Bureau of the Census’ State and Metropolitan Area Data Series.

 U.S. Department of Agriculture, Economic Research Service.
 State Agricultural Trade Data.